ACooperDev/WebSDK/ReadMe.md

     # Trigger the camera

     # Option 1: Wait for response.
-Application will not continue until the response has arrived.
+Application will not continue until the response has arrived or times out.
     info = await camera.get_info_async()
     print(f"Camera Info: {info}")